 Subject to the passive foreign investment company rules discussed below, you will recognize taxable gain or loss on any sale, exchange or other taxable disposition of an ADS or common share equal to the difference between the amount realized (in U.S. dollars) for the ADS or common share and your tax basis (in U.S. dollars) in the ADS or common share.
 The gain or loss generally will be capital gain or loss.
 If you are non-corporate U.S. Holder, including an individual, who has held the ADS or common share for more than one year, you will be eligible for reduced capital gains rates.
 The deductibility of capital losses is subject to limitations.
 Any such gain or loss that you recognize generally will be treated as U.S. source income or loss.
 However, in the event we are deemed to be a Chinese "resident enterprise" under PRC tax law, we may be eligible for the benefits of the income tax treaty between the United States and the PRC.
-In such event, and provided that a U.S. Holder is eligible for the benefits of the income tax treaty between the United States and the PRC if PRC tax were to be imposed on any gain from the disposition of the ADSs or ordinary shares, the U.S. Holder may elect to treat the gain as PRC source income.
-U.S. Holders should consult their own advisors regarding the creditability of any PRC tax.
+In such event, and provided that a U.S. Holder is eligible for the benefits of the income tax treaty between the United States and the PRC.
+In such event, and provided that a U.S. Holder is eligible for the benefits of the income tax treaty between the United States and the PRC.
+In such event, and provided that a U.S. Holder is eligible for the benefits of the income tax treaty between the United States and the PRC.
+In such event, and provided that a U.S. Holder is eligible for the benefits of the income tax treaty between the United States and the PRC.
+In such event, and provided that a U.S. Holder is eligible for the benefits of the income tax treaty between the United States and the PRC.
+In such event, and provided that a U.S. Holder is eligible for the benefits of the income tax treaty between the United States and the PRC.
+In such event, and provided that a U.S. Holder is eligible for the benefits of the income tax treaty between the United States and the PRC.
+In such event, and provided that a U.S. Holder is eligible for the benefits of the income tax treaty between the United Stat tax purposes for our taxable year ending May 31, 2007.
+Our PFIC status for our current taxable year ending May 31, 2008 will not be determinable until the close of such taxable year.
+A non-U.S. corporation is considered a PFIC for any taxable year if either: